-Also, anyone who charges for the use of these devices, or refuses to provide them, is breaking the law, specifically the Americans with Disabilities Act, Title III, Section VI.
+Charging money for the use of an assistive listening device violates the Americans with Disabilities Act, Title III, Section VI.

 Online flashing lights guides